chyang913/NightDehazing/README.md

 # Night_dehazing

-This matlab pseudo code is for "A Variational-based Nighttime Image Dehazing Flow with Emphases on Halo Suppression and Color Preservation"
+This matlab pseudo code is for "Variation-based Nighttime Image Dehazing Flow with Emphases on Halo Suppression and Color Preservation"

 # Requirements